Creating Your First Repository

 File on disk, environment when mounted

-The on-disk form is a single encrypted image.
+So on disk it’s a single encrypted image.
 When it mounts, you get:

 - A dedicated Docker daemon (separate from the host’s)